lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 If your question pertains to scheduled jobs on Yonyou’s side (such as system backups or data synchronization), note that these are fully managed by Yonyou.
 Their internal processes are not visible to us, so we do not have details regarding job names or frequencies."

 ### business email

+Dear [HOD's Name],

+I am writing to seek your urgent approval for emergency changes made to the TESTAPI to resolve the OI display issue on the website/chart page.

+Upon investigation, I identified that the issue was caused by a code discrepancy in the TESTAPI server.
+The project was originally developed by Bob, and the deployed code had not been updated since his departure.
+It is unclear why the production code was inconsistent with the GitLab repository.

+I have now corrected the code to align with the repository and ensure consistent functionality.
+The fix has been documented in the following Jira ticket for your reference:

+www.xxx.com/ddd

+Could you please approve this emergency change at your earliest convenience?
+Should you require additional details or discussion, I am available for a quick call or meeting.

+Thank you for your support.

 hi xxx, could you assist to check and provide the following: xxxxx
 <=Please find the requested [specific document, e.g., report, quotation] attached as requested.